exonum/exonum-doc/src/get-started/first-java-service.md

 indexes, serialization and serializers?
 -->

-### 3 Service Transactions
+### Service Transactions

 Our service needs two operations updating its state:

 - Add a new vehicle entry to the registry
 - Transfer the ownership over the vehicle to another user.

-Modifying operations in Exonum are called transactions.
+Modifying operations in Exonum are called [_transactions_](../glossary.md#transaction).
 Transactions are implemented as methods in a service class — a class implementing [`Service`][service-interface] interface.
 A transaction method must be annotated with [`@Transaction`][transaction-annotation] annotation.